nshen7/alpha-gfn/README.md

 # `Alpha-gfn`: Mining formulaic alpha factors with generative flow networks

-In this repo, we build an demo application that leverages a deep reinforcement learning framework to mine formulaic alpha factors using generative flow network models (i.e., GFlowNet).
+In this repo, we build an application that leverages a deep reinforcement learning framework to mine formulaic alpha factors using generative flow network models (i.e., GFlowNet).
+Due to industrial NDA, this repo only serves for demonstration purposes; hence, it only includes a simple example using a small amount of training data.

 We give a brief introduction on the fundamental components of the project by answering the following questions.
+- What are formulaic alpha factors and why search for them?
+- Basic components of reinforcement learning？
+- What are GFlowNet models?
+- Why GFlowNet?

 ### What are formulaic alpha factors and why search for them?